laravel-streams/streams-core/docs/streams.md

 ### Stream Validation

-Streams simplify **validation** by defining validation in their configuration.
+Streams simplifies **validation** by defining validation in their definition.

 - [Defining Rules](validation#rule-configuration)